 - Abstract of your work

 Essay writing service websites suggest that you need to try to be snappy with the information, and you can showcase your writing skills and wit later.
 All the employer will be looking for in your CV is a quick overview of your history and interests.
 Academic employers, like any other, will be short on time and overloaded with applicants.
-You could however include a 2-3 paragraph bio at the beginning of your CV in order to introduce yourself and your future intentions.
+You could, however, include a 2-3 paragraph bio at the beginning of your CV in order to introduce yourself and your future intentions.
 Even though the aim is to keep this section short, technical information that might impress can be included.

-Also consider active rather than passive voice to show the employer that you are ready to meet objectives.
+Also, consider active rather than passive voice to show the employer that you are ready to meet objectives.
 For instance, use “completed” rather than “worked on”.

 Tailor it to each job

 If you’re particularly experienced, you might have a CV which exceeds 2 pages.
 That’s fine.
 Keep it somewhere and then trim it and juggle it about for each job you apply for.
-Some obvious points apply: if you are applying for a teaching role, put the teaching at the top of the CV and potentially trim the amount of conferences you’ve been too.
+Some obvious points apply: if you are applying for a teaching role, put the teaching at the top of the CV and potentially trim the number of conferences you’ve been too.
 There’s no hard and fast rule but a quick copy and paste will increase your overall chances of being employed.

 You could even go a little further in describing your previous written work.
 A short abstract of a very good dissertation might grab attention, especially if it is particularly relevant to the job that you are applying for.